Sketchify-Dev/pulseguard-oracle/README.md

 ## API Reference

-All endpoints are open — no API key, no signup, CORS enabled.
+All endpoints are open, no API key, no signup, CORS enabled.

 ### Single Token
 ```